Huangshan

 Common mistakes

-- • Assuming cable cars remove all walking difficulty
+- Assuming cable cars remove all walking difficulty.

-- • Ignoring luggage planning for mountain hotels
+- Ignoring luggage planning for mountain hotels.

 How this destination connects to the rest of China.

-Classical mountain, pine trees, cloud sea
+Classical mountain views, pine trees, and cloud sea.

-Sunrise, snow, cloud sea, and visibility windows
+Sunrise, snow, cloud sea, and visibility windows matter.

-Easy to combine with Shanghai, Suzhou, Hangzhou
+Easy to combine with Shanghai, Suzhou, or Hangzhou.

-Hui-style villages such as Hongcun/Xidi
+Hui-style villages such as Hongcun and Xidi add cultural depth.